webcodesk/webcodesk-srv/docs/README.md

 In this example, you see the declaration of a single `dispatch` function call.
 The `dispatch` argument of the function must be an object.
 The names of the object fields will be used as output connection points on the diagram.

-> That is, if you want to transfer data at some point in the function, you just call `dispatch` with the declaration of the object and the field in it.
+> That is, if you want to transfer data at some stage in the function, you just call `dispatch` with the declaration of the object and the field in it.
-  And you put the data into this field of the object.
+  And you put the data into the field of the object.

 In the example, you can see that `dispatch` is called for an object with `pageRouteAnchorProps` field.
 So when you place the function on the flow diagram, you will see `pageRouteAnchorProps` output in the function element.

+Now about the arguments.

 * **options** - the argument that is passed from the incoming connection in the flow diagram.
 For example, if you connect the `onClick` output of a component that passes a string, then the value of that string will be in `options`.

-* **stateByDispatch** - the object used to get the state of component instance properties at runtime of the `goToPage` function
+* **stateByDispatch** - the object used to get the state of component instance properties at runtime.
 For example, if you connect the `pageRouteAnchorProps` output to the `props` input of a component instance, then there will be a state of that component instance in the `pageRouteAnchorProps` field of the `stateByDispatch` object.

 So, if you want to change the properties of a component instance, you can get a reference to its state and create a new object.
-Then you can change the values of the fields of the new state object and pass it to `dispatch`.
+Then you can change the values in the fields of the new state object and pass it to `dispatch`.

 ```javascript
 export const setError = (options, {stateByDispatch}) => dispatch => {